-- No single child should ever be alone with a single adult other than a parent unless the child has written permission from the parents. - Have a child buddy when alone with another adult who isn't a parent.
+- No single child should ever be alone with a single adult other than a parent unless the child has written permission from the parents. - Parents should be encouraged to be with their child during all practices, games, tournaments, meetings, training sessions, etc. - Have a child buddy when alone with another adult who isn't a parent.
 This could be when in a car, a locker room/changing area, or in an individual coach meeting or training session.
-Otherwise a second adult should always be within an observable and interruptible distance. - Do not friend any adult staff member on Facebook or send private/direct messages to an adult staff member on Instagram, Twitter, or Snapchat.
+Otherwise, a second adult should be within an observable distance. - Do not friend any adult staff member on Facebook, or send private/direct messages to an adult staff member on Instagram, Twitter, or Snapchat. - When communicating by text or email with an adult staff member, make sure that another staff member or parent is always copied on all incoming and outbound communications.

-- When communicating by text or email with an adult staff member, make sure that another staff member or parent is always copied on all incoming and outbound communications. - When spending the night in hotel rooms, athletes should be paired with the same gender of a similar age.
-Adult chaperones should never spend the night inside the room, always remaining outside the room yet close enough to supervise. - If an adult gives a child a gift, the child should always inform their parent or another trusted adult.
+- When spending the night in hotel rooms, boys should be paired with boys and girls with girls of a similar age and an adult chaperone should never spend the night inside the room but should be outside the room but close enough to supervise. - If an adult gives a gift to a child, the child should always inform their parent or another trusted adult.